Blogs Blogs

 Late payments are the primary driver of a high DSO, and advanced analytics can help uncover patterns.
 Who are the customers consistently paying, albeit tardily?
 Who are the customers always paying on the third reminder?
 What is the value in converting customers to Direct Debit?
 What are the optimum contact times for certain business types and so forth?
 This next level of insights will enable you to develop your collections strategy and tool kit, which should utilise automation, Artificial Intelligence (AI) and machine learning.

 For many utility companies, the cost of collections and bad debt charges represent the most significant element of the total cost-to-serve.
-And while the economic pressure continues, investing time in detailed customer payment data and analytics, understanding the DSO and recognising its value in making informed and cost-effective decisions on a daily basis enable companies to reduce the DSO, optimise cash flow, enhance financial decision-making and maintain a healthy and resilient financial position in the market.
+As economic pressure continues to mount, investing in deeper customer payment data and analytics becomes essential.
+Understanding DSO and applying those insights to strengthen utility debt collection practices enables organizations to reduce receivables, optimize cash flow and make more informed, cost-effective decisions day to day.
+The result is not just improved financial performance, but a healthier and more resilient operating position in the market.

 About the Author